Howell Emanuel Donaldson III: Monica Caridad Hoffa

 On the morning of October 13, a city landscape crew was about to mow an overgrown field in the 1000 block of East New Orleans Avenue when they stumbled upon a woman's body.
 The victim, later identified as Monica Caridad Hoffa, a 32-year-old white female, was shot dead while walking to a friend's home.
 The shooting is believed to have happened late on October 11 or sometime on October 12.
 Police said there was no clear connection between Hoffa and Mitchell, the first victim.
 Her body was found a half mile from where Mitchell was killed.

 Anthony Naiboa

-A 20-year-old autistic Hispanic man was shot dead at about 7:57 p.m. on October 19, on 15th Street near Wilder Avenue.
+A 20-year-old Hispanic man with autism was shot dead at about 7:57 p.m. on October 19, on 15th Street near Wilder Avenue.
 Anthony Naiboa ended up in the area after taking the wrong bus home from work.
 He was walking toward a Route 9 stop when he was shot in the head and killed on the sidewalk.
-He was the eldest of five siblings and child of Carmen Rodriguez and Casimar Naiboa.
-He was born in the Bronx, New York, and moved to Florida when he was nine years old.
-He was a rapper on Soundcloud known as "James Firefox" and was part of the Furry fandom.